scipp/scipp/doc/type-erased-prototype.md

 - `Dataset::get<Tag>` should not return a resizable reference to a `std::vector`.
   Use something like `gsl::span` instead.
 - Benchmark new `Histogram` mechanism, including stride support.
-- Demonstrate access to `Coord::SpectrumPosition` which is "virtual", i.e., does not contain data but computes positions based on `Coord::DetectorPosition` and `Coord::DetectorGrouping`.
 - Understand performance implications of doing a lot of operations in streaming memory access.
   Investigate how a cache-blocked operation mode could be supported.
   Any solution to this would also help with overhead from the fork-join threading approach adopted in Mantid.